Davis & Davis Is on Your Side

 Complex Property Division Demands Skilled Analysis

-At the law firm of Davis & Davis, P.C., in North Reading, we have the acumen and skill to successfully protect our clients’ interests.
-Our founding attorney, Patricia Davis, brings more than 20 years of experience to divorce and family law matters in Middlesex County and Greater Massachusetts.
+At the law firm of Davis & Davis, P.C., we have the acumen and skill to successfully protect our clients’ interests.
+Our founding attorney, Patricia Davis, brings 25 years of experience to divorce and family law matters in Middlesex, Essex, and Suffolk counties.

 While less experienced lawyers may not fully understand the tax implications inherent in property division, Ms. Davis does.
-Her breadth of knowledge, garnered over decades of practice, has given her insight found in no legal textbook.
+Her breadth of knowledge, garnered over 60 years of combined practice, has given her insight found in no legal textbook.

 For instance, if there is a gain on the strike price of stock or a mutual fund, it is critical to know the differences between a Roth IRA and a traditional IRA.
 One involves pretax money and the other involves post-tax money, so the tax consequences will differ greatly.
 We use our knowledge in a strategic manner to strengthen our clients’ financial position after divorce.

-Wisely Designate And Divide Your Property and Valuable Assets
+Wisely Designate & Divide Your Property & Valuable Assets